-On May 28, 2022, Momentus was able to deploy two customer satellites from Vigoride (of nine total customer satellites onboard Vigoride 3).
-Since that time, the Company has continued efforts to deploy other customer satellites, but did not confirm any subsequent deployments during the second quarter.
+On May 28, 2022, Momentus was able to deploy two customer satellites from Vigoride 3 (of nine total customer satellites onboard Vigoride 3).
+The Company then continued efforts to deploy other customer satellites.

 While Momentus initially established two-way communications with the Vigoride spacecraft, it has not been able to continue such two-way communication given the spacecraft's low-power state.
 Momentus has been using an unplanned frequency to work through the anomalies and applied for a 30-day Special Temporary Authority ("STA") from the FCC to properly comply with the FCC's radio frequency transmission requirements.
-On June 9, 2022 the

-Company received approval of a 30-day STA from the FCC as requested, which the FCC extended for an additional 30 days on July 13.
+On June 9, 2022, the Company received approval of a 30-day STA from the FCC as requested, which the FCC extended for an additional 30 days on July 13, 2022.
+Momentus has continued to apply for 30-day extensions for its STA, which the FCC has granted, most recently on October 20, 2022.